 Many of us have experienced joint pain in various parts of our body.
 Sometimes the pain is severe and may affect one’s ability to perform routine daily activities as simple as walking, dressing, reaching, and driving.
-This may be due to a common medical condition known as arthritis.
+This may be due to a common medical condition known as arthritis in NJ, NY & FL.
 But what is arthritis and what can be done to relieve the symptoms associated with it?

 Arthritis is an inflammation of the joints.
 There are several forms of arthritis, but the two most common forms are osteoarthritis (OA) and rheumatoid arthritis (RA).
 It is more common in adults, but can occur among children and young adults.

 OA is the most common form and it occurs with breakdown of the cartilage.
 RA is an autoimmune disorder that affects the synovium, which plays the role in lubricating the joints.
 Left untreated it may lead to breakdown of the joint.

 So what are the symptoms of arthritis?
 The typical symptoms of osteoarthritis include pain, stiffness and swelling in the joints.
 Symptoms of RA include joint stiffness, swelling as well as fatigue, fever and weight loss.